- Designated Safeguarding Lead (DSL) – Mrs Jenny Mclean, Mrs Hannah Kelly & Mr Kyle Timms

 Medicine for long term conditions will be kept in the child’s classroom.
 All medicines will be clearly labelled with the child’s name.

 If children sustain an injury there is an allocated First Aid area where they will be seen by the identified first aider.
 An accident form will be completed and the pupil section taken home by the child.
 For serious injuries parents/carers and the Headteacher will be informed.
 An accident form will be completed by the school Business Manager who may want to talk to any witnesses.

 It is the school’s policy to inform parents/carers via telephone if your child has sustained any injury to the head, face or neck, even if the injury is minor.

 For an accident involving a nursery or reception class child, an Early Years Accident Form will be completed and signed by the parent.

 For minor accidents the class teacher will be informed and the appropriate first aid given.
-If necessary the child will be sent to the Headteacher’s office for observation.
+If necessary the child will be sent to a senior leader’s office for observation.